Code-Institute-Submissions/alexandergrib-ms1_submission/README.md

 # Structure of the website

 The website is set up to be used on as many devices as possible, this includes small mobile phones as well as extra-large 4k tv screens.
-Website has to be easy to navigate between sections by clicking required link in the navigation bar.
-Also includes easily accessible "contact me" form with acknowledgement message after completing and send.
+Website has to be easy to navigate between sections by clicking the required link in the navigation bar.
+Also includes easily accessible "contact me" form with an acknowledgement message after completing and send.
 There are small differences on some pages between mobile and desktop, to have a better visualization of the content, based on the device.

 # Wireframes